 Various things can damage your ears, but if you do loads of hunting with firearms, there’s one simple thing you can do to evade hearing loss and be certain you don’t have to wear hearing aids later in life: use hunting ear protection.

-If require the Best Hearing Protection for this item, and do not want to read the entire article, below are my recommended ear protection.
+If you require the best hearing protection and do not want to read the entire article, below are my recommended products.

 Any noise louder than 85 decibels can lead to permanent hearing loss.
 A single gunshot can cause hearing damage if it’s loud enough.
 In regard, a gunshot is about 130-180 decibels.